ourcaldo/indexnowjs-maindev/replit.md

 # IndexNow Studio - Professional Web Application

 ## Overview

-IndexNow Studio is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
-It provides instant indexing, manages multiple service accounts, schedules jobs, and offers advanced monitoring and reporting for SEO professionals, digital marketers, and website owners.
-Its vision is to be a comprehensive solution for efficient, large-scale indexing.
+IndexNow Studio is a professional, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
+It offers instant indexing, multi-service account management, advanced scheduling, comprehensive monitoring, and professional email notifications.
+The vision is to provide a comprehensive solution for efficient, large-scale indexing for SEO professionals, digital marketers, and website owners, aiming for a leading position in the SEO automation market.

 **Key Capabilities:**
 - Automated Google Indexing for thousands of URLs.